Five Benefits of a Self-Managed Environment

 Innovation

 According to a study on self-management and creativity, self-managed teams are more likely to generate innovative ideas and find creative solutions.
 We believe that it happens not only due to the higher degree of freedom but also due to a higher eagerness to take risks.
+To support this innovation, teams may also turn to tools like purchasing management software to manage procurement processes more efficiently, freeing up time to focus on creative problem-solving.

 Indeed, people frequently choose to stick to well-known ways of doing things even if they have a chance to change them.
 One explanation for this phenomenon is that we are all afraid to fail in unknown territory.
 To build an eager-for-challenges self-managed environment it’s crucial not to blame teams for failures.
 It’s not a controversy so suggest that they should be seen as opportunities for improvement and innovation.